Peer Effects in Consideration and Preferences: Empirical Content of the Model

-Since the first summand in Equation~\eqref{eq: delta log} is 0, then this is the same as to say $\Delta_{a''}^{w}\Delta_{a'}^{v}\ln{\operatorname{P}_{a}\left( v \mid \mathbf{0}\right)} \neq 0$.
-Thus, by checking the double difference for each agent in the reference group of Agent $a$, we can divide her reference group into consideration-only peers and preference peers (which may or may not affect consideration).
+Thus, by checking the double difference for each agent in the reference group of Agent $a$, we can divide her reference group into consideration-only peers and preference peers (who may or may not affect consideration).
+This identification strategy requires $Y \geq 2$ and $\abs{\mathcal{N}_a} \geq 2$.